arunmulawad/gymnasium/README.md

 DOWNLOAD THE FILE .

 Extract zip Files to new folder
-THEN Open the the index.html
+THEN open the index.html file